MarcSadurniParera/BonabeauExtendedModel/README.md

+Data and Code to reproduce the manuscript

 # Emergence of social hierarchies in a society with two competitive groups

+The manuscript is available at: https://doi.org/10.1016/j.chaos.2025.116660

 ## Abstract

 Agent-based models describing social interactions among individuals can help to better understand emerging macroscopic patterns in societies.
 One of the topics which is worth tackling is the formation of different kinds of hierarchies that emerge in social spaces such as cities.
 Here we propose